 First, find a local gymnastics club in your area.
 Find one that is a member of USA Gymnastics,

 (American Allstars is a member of the USA Gymnastics) the national governing body for gymnastics in theUnited States.
-Clubs that are members of USAG have to meet minimum requirements for liability insurance and coaching expertise, and must pledge to follow USAG’s Code of Ethics and mission.
+Clubs that are members of USAG have to meet minimum requirements for liability insurance and coaching expertise.

 You may want to pick a few gymnastics clubs in your area and go in for a visit.
 (American Allstars suggest you visit our gym and others before you choose) Gyms vary significantly in the facilities they have — some are enormous buildings with all sorts of equipment and mats, while others are much smaller.
 Oftentimes, beginner gymnasts have a lot of fun on some of the “extra” equipment such as climbing structures, and trampolines.
 Visiting a few gyms may help you decide what’s important to you and your child.
 Be sure to look for:

-A visitors’ viewing area where you can see your child during his/her class (American Allstars offers 3,000 sq ft of parent viewing with stadium seating tables and padded chairs along with areas for siblings to do home work, and we always offer free coffee and wireless internet connection)
+A visitors’ viewing area where you can see your child during his/her class (American Allstars offers 3,000 sq ft of parent viewing with stadium seating tables and padded chairs along with areas for siblings to do home work and wireless internet connection)

 A gymnast-instructor ratio that seems appropriate.
 (American Allstars has small student to coach ratio’s)(there is no magic number, but the children should look as though they are being monitored at all times by an instructor)